TrollMafia/Easycwmp-Installation-for-x86/README.md

  ### Step 10: Select easycwmp in menuconfig

+ In the `Targets` section select your target.
+I have selected `x86_64` , select your target according to your preference.

 Navigate to the Utilities section in `menuconfig`, select easycwmp by pressing 'Y'.

  ![image](https://github.com/TrollMafia/Easycwmp-Installation/assets/116051989/c0c8d198-e475-4ce4-aaae-4eac7f280fc1)